rockyshiba/HTTP5204/README.md

 ### Models/Country.cs
 ### Models/City.cs
 We may not know a certain date for an entity.
 Perhaps the founding of a country or a city is not known.
 While they are nullable in SQL, C# doesn't explicitly allow nullable date properties of an object so you must declare those properties as nullable.

+# Commit

+## Forms

+This commit focuses on making forms and will use City as an example.

+The best approach to constructing forms in .NET MVC is to know your data first.
+Ultimately, all your data is stored to some standard: numbers stored as some form of number, dates stored as dates, and text stored in various forms of varchar.
+What goes out, must go in and so your data has to be manipulated to the same standards: providing a number must be a number, a date as some form of date string, and text which can allow almost anything.

+### Models/City.cs
+With your models set up, make use of the DataAnnotations provided by the framework.
+Here you can manipulate how your data will be displayed by using DisplayName.
+Although the properties of the models might not be user firendly, you can make them user friendly using DisplayName.
+Columns that are NOT NULL can be reflected in model properties as [Required].
+You can also see examples of how these properties are to be displayed in <input> tags, such as date.
+Although not available here, there is the [Email] annotation to validate properties that are to expect email formattting.

+### Controllers/CityController.cs

+Think of controllers as gatekeepers of your data-driven website.
+There are a number of actions that will manipulate the database(s) here: Add, Edit, and Delete.
+Notice and each of these actions are using method overloading.
+Each action is set up for GET and POST.
+The Actions set for GET are annotated with [HttpGet] and the actions for POST are annotated with [HttpPost].
+The GET actions are responsible for page requests meaning they will bring database contents to view.
+The POST actions are for post requests meaning they will take form data from the page and process those contents to then be passed off into data storage.
+These actions are extensively prepared for when things go wrong using try/catch.

+There are actions with parameters and these are used to determine some interaction with your views and models.
+By default, the id parameter is reserved in this framework.
+When you pass id into an action, the URL request is expecting {controller}/{action}/{id} where id is a number to be used inside the action.
+There are parameters that are strings and by default, the framework is expecting querystring variables in the URL.
+For example, if there is a parameter that looks like this (string code), then the action will look for a url like this {controller}/{action}/?code={value} where value will be used in the action referenced by "code".
+Actions that use Model parameters are typically ones that expect a post action.
+Take a look at the HttpPost actions for Add and Edit.
+They are defined with the City model with an instance, city like so: (City city).
+These actions are waiting for a post object to be passed in during a post request meaning that the form values to be passed into the action conforms to the definition of that model.
+The "Name" attribute of the input tags in the views share the same name as model properties and .NET MVC interprets these as property values when the user submits a form.
+The property values together form an object to be then used inside of the post action.

+### Views/City

+This directory contains the views necessary for the user to interact with the website.
+In order for them to interact, they are set up with forms and Razor uses Html.BeginForm() to mark the beginning and end of a form.

+HTML helpers are used extensively here to create the appropriate HTML tags necessary to create a form and populate input fields where necessary.
+These helpers cut down on the amount of typing needed for HTML tags and help to avoid the common mistake of mistyping HTML.
+The helpers use Lamba expressions which are used to represent the model.
+Views in .NET MVC are strongly typed so the lamba expressions refer to the model that the view is typed to.
+Helpers like TextBoxFor and EditorFor create input tags while DisplayNameFor and LabelFor create static text to appropriately label those input tags.

+Validation messages for each property of a model can be displayed here using ValidationMessageFor.
+These are hidden when there are no form errors but display only when the form has failed.
+Required fields and incorrect input format on forms will trigger these helpers.

+### Views/City/Details.cshtml
+Remember that you can use programming logic in these views so some of that is used to prevent C# errors that might arise.
+Dates cannot display as null in these views so if logic has been employed to detect if they are null to display something else.
+You might also have related models that are optional but Razor does not allow null models so if logic is used there as well.